 4. No more delayed and complicated payments

 The Attrace network avoids Publishers having to wait for their payments by facilitating instantaneous commission payout.
 In case approval of the sale by the Merchant is needed (e.g. insurance products), Attrace will implement an incentive for the Merchants to review a sale as soon as possible (discounts subject to approval and payment period).
 Via Attrace the payment process will not only be faster but also less complicated because of the full automation enabled by the blockchain (fixed rules coded into the sub contracts).
 Not having to wait for months on commissions earned will be another game changer for Publishers as it will avoid cash flow issues.
-Furthermore, as Publishers are big advertisers themselves, this cash flow improvement should stimulate the entire online marketing ecosystem.10
+Furthermore, as Publishers are big merchants themselves, this cash flow improvement should stimulate the entire online marketing ecosystem.10

 5. Enabling real value payments